KilLo445/FS-Launcher/README.md

 # Future Soldier Launcher
+## Notice
+Ghost Recon: Future Soldiers servers are currently down, Ubisoft says they are "working on it", so until they are back up, if ever, this launcher is pointless.

 FS Launcher, or Future Soldier Launcher is a launcher to help get Tom Clancy's Ghost Recon: Future Soldier multiplayer working.
 As it can be annoying, so this program aims at helping out.

 Currently only Windows is suported, tested and built for Windows 10